 Checking all four properties of a group is cumbersome.
-It would be convenient to verify that a set is a subgroup by checking fewer properties.
-It also makes sense that if a group is abelian, then its subgroups would be abelian, so we shouldn't have to check the abelian property.
 In that case, which properties must we check to decide whether a subset is a subgroup?

 We can eliminate the associative and abelian properties from consideration.
 In fact, the operation remains associative and commutative for any subset.